 Go “all in”

 You can’t delegate just half of your administrative duties.
 I still struggle delegating some of my personal calendaring to Jaci.
 I feel a little guilty when she’s helping coordinate a lunch with my wife or plan a meeting with a charity I’m involved in, but, the reality is, if I don’t give her access to everything and allow her to fully manage my calendar, it’s nearly impossible for her to be successful.
-I don’t always fulfill this promise, but I try to go “all in”.
+I don’t always fulfill this promise, but I try to go “all in” on things I choose to delegate.

 Is an EA for you?
 It’s much more of a possibility than you may think.